 - Different types of assessment tools and what issues around reliability there may be in each of them.

-This course has been created for anyone with an interest in educational assessment and its role in society today, including examiners, assessment writers, professional bodies, teachers and those working for exam boards/awarding organisations.
+This course has been created for anyone with an interest in educational assessment and its role in society today, including examiners, assessment writers, professional bodies, teachers, lecturers and those working for exam boards/awarding organisations.
 Because the course is online, it can be accessed from anywhere in the world.

 The course covers validity, reliability, fairness, standards, comparability, practicality and manageability of assessment.
 You don't need any knowledge or experience to participate and the course is designed so you can follow it at a time and place which is convenient to you.

 A101 is an interactive online course with weekly reading and video content.
 In the Monitored option, you'll also learn through participating in forum discussions with fellow students.